What Are The Characteristics Of A Rapha Counselor?

 Mark has been married to his wife Shari for 35 years and they have two married children and two grandchildren.

 Mark accepts Aetna, Cigna, and BCBS.

 Steven Armstrong, M.A.C., M.Div., L.P.C.

 Steven Armstrong brings giftedness and experience as well as scriptural and psychological insights to help individuals, couples, and families.
 He has the experience to help with various forms of relational struggles and personal brokenness.
 Steven sees every person as a creation of God with immeasurable value and eternal worth.
 He extends to all the unconditional love and mercy God has shown him.
 His caring sensitivity and genuine acceptance provide a safe place for clients to share their thoughts and feelings, enter into the healing process, and receive assistance in adjusting to life transitions.
 Steven’s greatest joy is to see people experience God’s transforming love and healing grace.

 Steven has a Master’s degree in Counseling from Dallas Baptist University and a Master of Divinity degree from Southwestern Baptist Theological Seminary.
 His undergraduate degree includes concentrations in psychology, Biblical studies, and music.
 Steve is licensed as a professional counselor (L.P.C.).
 As a member of the American Association of Christian Counselors, Steven receives updates on ongoing training opportunities and the latest counseling resources available from a Christian perspective.

-Steven and his wife Kay, a registered nurse, have three married daughters.
+Steven and his wife Kay have been married since 1976 and have three married daughters and 10 grandchildren.
 They have lived and served as cross-cultural missionaries for over sixteen years in Africa.
-Steven has thirty years experience in Christian ministry professions.
-They both currently enjoy leading weekly Bible study groups in their local church.
+Steven has more than thirty years experience in Christian ministry professions and enjoys teaching a weekly Bible study and facilitating a grief support group at his church.